-Rec.
-Recommendation Critical / Important Accepted?
-(Yes/No) Title of responsible individual Implementation date Client comments expiry and ensure that reasons for delays are addressed in a timely management along with project officers are alerted on their respective cases. manner. alerted on their respective cases.
+Rec. no. Recommendation Critical / Important Accepted?
+(Yes/No) Title of responsible individual Implementation date Client comments expiry and ensure that reasons for delays are addressed in a timely manner. management along with project officers are alerted on their respective cases.
 5 The UNCTAD Human Resources Management Section should establish a mechanism to track consultants with less than satisfactory performance and ensure that hiring managers are appropriately advised to prevent such consultants from being re-hired.
 Important Yes Chief, HRMS, UNCTAD 31 January 2018 An internal tool now keeps track of unsatisfactory performance and hiring managers will be informed on case by case basis.